matheusrm-git/Data-Science-for-Entertainment-Esports/CS2-Demo-Analyzer/README.md

 ## 📂 Data
 - **Source:** [HLTV demos](https://www.hltv.org/)
-- **Description:** Each demo can have thousands to million server ticks including player, weapon, and match states.
+- **Description:** Each demo can have thousands to millions of server ticks, including player, weapon, and match states.

 ---